 Given the architecture of the SA node, SA nodal dysfunction typically results from either abnormalities in impulse generation by the P cells or abnormalities in conduction across the T cells.
 SA nodal dysfunction is more commonly an acquired condition, but in some patients it can be inherited, with gene mutations having been described in some forms of inherited SA nodal dysfunction .
 Patients with SA nodal dysfunction may be asymptomatic or highly symptomatic as in cases of sick sinus syndrome.

 Sinoatrial nodal pauses, arrest, and exit block will be discussed here.
 Additional details regarding the anatomy and electrophysiology of the SA node, as well as a discussion of the sick sinus syndrome, are presented separately.
-(See "Manifestations and causes of the sick sinus syndrome".)
+(See "Sick sinus syndrome: Epidemiology, etiology, and natural history".)

 Sinus pause, arrest, and exit block may arise from ischemic, inflammatory, or infiltrative or fibrotic disease of the SA node, excessive vagal tone, sleep apnea, digitalis, and some antiarrhythmic and other drugs.
 The causes of sinus node dysfunction are discussed in detail elsewhere.
-(See "Manifestations and causes of the sick sinus syndrome", section on 'Etiology' and "Obstructive sleep apnea and cardiovascular disease", section on 'Other arrhythmias' and "Cardiac arrhythmias due to digoxin toxicity", section on 'Sinus bradycardia, tachycardia, block, and arrest'.)
+(See "Sick sinus syndrome: Epidemiology, etiology, and natural history", section on 'Etiology' and "Obstructive sleep apnea and cardiovascular disease", section on 'Other arrhythmias' and "Cardiac arrhythmias due to digoxin toxicity", section on 'Sinus bradycardia, tachycardia, block, and arrest'.)

 TYPES OF SA NODAL DYSFUNCTION